ianobermiller/join-lines-context-aware/README.md

 ## Usage

 After installing the extension, add a keybinding for it.
-The default Join Lines command is `ctrl+j`:
+The default Join Lines command is `ctrl+j` or `cmd+j` on Mac.

 ```
 {